Many believe that lean protein helps to lose weight because they are said to keep our bodies feel full longer, thus making us eat less.

-A piece of skinless chicken breast (272g) contains 326 calories, 61.2g of proteins, 7.13g of fats, and other nutrients such as selenium, phosphorus, vitamin B-12, and niacin.
+A piece of skinless chicken breast (272g) contains 326 calories, 61.2g of proteins, and 7.13g of fats.

-Chicken and turkey breasts are your best friends.
+Important note: Always aim for skinless breasts.
 Skip the drumsticks and thighs because they contain more fats.

 E.G.G.
 The most convenient power food.

-Surprisingly, a single yolk has the same amount of protein as a single egg white!
+Believe it or not, a single yolk has the same amount of protein as a single egg white!